fntechgit/summit-registration-lite/README.md

    **authErrorCallback**      = method passed that will handle on client any auth error

+   **allowPromoCodes**        = boolean to show/hide promo code field.
+Default at true

+   **companyInputPlaceholder**= string for the set the placeholder of the free text company input

+   **companyDDLPlaceholder**  = string for the set the placeholder of the DDL company input

 ## PUBLISH TO NPM:

 1 - yarn build && yarn publish